MatiasVL/switchfully-version-control-git/10-programming-fundamentals-java/20-oop/10-objects-and-classes/30-classes/src/main/java/codelab05/README.md

 ## MyCircleApplication

 Create the `MyCircleApplication` class.
 It will contain the `main` method.

+Place this class directly in the current package, not in (sub)package `shapes`.

 Firstly:
 1. Declare an instance of `MyCircle` class called `c1`.